JaKooLit/Ja-ZaneyOS/README.md

 #### 🙋 Having Issues / Questions?
 - Please feel free to raise an issue on the repo, please label a feature request with the title beginning with [feature request], thank you!
-- Contact me on [Discord](https://discord.gg/2cRdBs8) as well, for a potentially faster response.
+- Contact Zaney (Tyler) on his [Discord](https://discord.gg/2cRdBs8) as well, for a potentially faster response.

 ### ⬇️ Install